Great Council of Chiefs

+The Great Council of Chiefs (Bose Levu Vakaturaga) is a Fijian constitutional body.
+It previously existed from 1876 to March 2012 and was restored in May 2023.

-It was different from the House of Chiefs, a larger body that includes all hereditary chiefs, although membership of the two bodies overlapped to a considerable extent.
+It is different from the House of Chiefs, a larger body that includes all hereditary chiefs, although membership of the two bodies overlapped to a considerable extent.
 The Great Council of Chiefs in its most recent form was established under Section 116 of the now-defunct 1997 Constitution, but it actually predated the Constitution by many years, having been established by the British colonial rulers as an advisory body in 1876, two years after Fiji was ceded to the United Kingdom.

-Institutional history
+The current chairperson is Ratu Viliame Seruvakula.

+History

-The Council was established in 1876 under the governorship of Sir Arthur Gordon.
-The decision was taken following consultations with chiefs, who advised Sir Arthur on how best to govern the colony's indigenous population.
+The Great Council of Chiefs (GCC) was established in 1876 under the governorship of Sir Arthur Gordon (in office: 1875-1880).
+The body originated following consultations with chiefs, who advised Sir Arthur on how best to govern the colony's indigenous population.
 In the words of anthropologist Robert Norton, it "embodied the privileged relationship of trust and protection established between the Fijians and the British".